 The main reason for the formation of it is the weakening of the immune system.
 Improper nutrition, vitamin deficiency, and various diseases can cause a weakening of the immune system.

 Types of This Problem

-There is also a special type of tinea capitis called favus, which frequently exist in African, Middle Eastern and Mediterranean countries.
+There is also a special type of tinea capitis called favus, which frequently exist in African, Middle Eastern, and Mediterranean countries.
 In this fungal infection, yellow thick crusts are common on the whole head and cause baldness.

 There is another type of hair fungus which is black dot tinea capitis.
 In this, round or ellipsoidal hair loss occurs only in the affected area.
 In the affected area, the hair is broken from the root and shed.
-There are no complaints such as redness, discharge, swelling in this.
+There are no complaints such as redness, discharge, or swelling in this.
 Hair fungus itching can be mild or severe.
 The disease can cause permanent baldness by leaving scars and therefore negatively affects the psychology of children and families.